neviljk/esp32-stock-ticker-lcd/README.md

-This is a sample project with a stock ticker to be shown in SSD1306 lcd
+This is a simple ESP32 project to display stock ticker on a connected SH1106 OLED module